 THE BARZAN GAS PROJECT WILL PLAY A CRITICAL AND STRATEGIC ROLE IN SUSTAINING THE HIGH GROWTH RATE OF THE QATARI ECONOMY

-On 6th January 2011, Qatar Petroleum and ExxonMobil signed agreements confirming the Barzan Gas Project, which will play a significant role in meeting Qatar's rising domestic gas demand.
-RasGas is managing the construction of the new plant and will operate it once it is complete.
-The project is a powerful step forward in Qatar's overall industrial and human development, in line with the Qatar National Vision 2030.
+The Barzan Gas Project, which will play a significant role in meeting Qatar's rising domestic gas demand, is nearing completion.
+This Qatar to Qatar project is a powerful step forward in fuelling Qatar's overall industrial and human development, in line with the Qatar National Vision 2030.

 Demand for energy in Qatar is constantly growing, as a new airport is built, new seaport is under construction, major initiatives are being completed in the transport, health and education sectors, and new facilities are built for the FIFA World Cup in 2022.